Civil Guard (Spain): Hymn

-The first hymn was composed between 1915 and 1916 by Asunción García Sierra (who wrote the lyrics) and Ildefonso Moreno Carrilllo (who composed the music) as a school hymn.
+The Guardia's first song was composed between 1915 and 1916 by Asunción García Sierra (who wrote the lyrics) and Ildefonso Moreno Carrilllo (who composed the music) as a school hymn.
 In the 1920s, Lieutenant Colonel José Osuna Pineda was assigned to the center as Head of Studies and arranged the original text and melody.
-This hymn was that of the College of Young Guardsmen, adopted as the school's alma mater march since December 1922.
-Despite the absence of any legal provision, the hymn became official upon its use.
+This marching song was that of the College of Young Guardsmen, adopted as the school's alma mater march since December 1922.
+Despite the absence of any legal provision, the song became official upon its use.

 Motto

-The motto of the Civil Guard is "Honor is my badge".
+The motto of the Civil Guard is "El Honor es mi Divisa" ("Honor is my badge").
 It comes from article 1 of the "Cartilla del Guardia Civil", written by the Duke of Ahumada in 1845.
 The full text says: "Honor is the main badge of the Civil Guard; it must, therefore, be kept spotless.
 Once lost, it is never recovered".